by KD Miller

 Dr. Francis looked down at the diary, as he reached to push his reading glasses up.

 "Let's us begin," he started.
-"Catrina Muller throws her fox fur wrap over her shoulders and races across the snow covered streets of Sherwood, Texas.
+"Catrina Muller throws her fox fur wrap over her shoulders and races across the snow-covered streets of Sherwood, Texas.
 Her boots made slapping sounds as they made contact with the melted water.
-Once a week, at ten until noon, she meets up with her husband at his floral shop and they take the train to Denison for lunch.
+Once a week, at precisely ten to noon, she meets up with her husband at his floral shop and they take the train to McKinney for lunch.
 With a deep breath, she inhales and exhales, revealing white puffs in the air."

 I settle back down and instantly lay my head on Papi's shoulder.
 He responds by taking a hold of my hand.
 I'm ready.